 The best poker players in the world don’t just know how to make the perfect poker face or calculate pot odds.
 They are also mentally tough or they’d never get to that level in this game.

-Playing poker for months and years will teach you how to handle your emotions.
+Playing poker and winning Poker for months and years will teach you how to handle your emotions.
 You’ll learn that things aren’t always going to go your way, which will benefit you in other facets of life.

 Perhaps things don’t work out with a significant other you fell in love with, or a loved one passes away.
 Those are difficult situations that can cause severe depression.
 But a mentally tough individual will get through the tough times in life without having a mental breakdown.
 The ups and downs of poker will teach you how to be mentally tough.
 If it doesn’t, the chances are pretty solid that you need some counseling and are likely a losing player.